 - New Customer Service Center Login and Registration FAQ

 Of The Week

-Happy memberversary to the following members celebrating their first year in the Ciena Community: Michael Alack, Gordon Armstrong, chew aun jie, Troy Buckelew, Luc Charbonneau, robert easter, John Ellis, Ekrem Erdem, Cody Fant, mike galliano, Philip Gillette, James Johnson, Aubrey Jones, Janice Lecias, Jon Livingston, Varun Markande, Michael Redstone, Patrick Richardson, Jose Rodarte, David Shivers, Patrick Thomas, Todd Thompson, and Mark Wheeler.
+Happy memberversary to the following members celebrating their first year in the Ciena Community: Michael Alack, Gordon Armstrong, chew aun jie, Troy Buckelew, Luc Charbonneau, robert easter, John Ellis, Ekrem Erdem, Cody Fant, mike galliano, Philip Gillette, James Johnson, Aubrey Jones, Janice Lecias, Jon Livingston, Varun Markande, Mike Redstone, Patrick Richardson, Jose Rodarte, David Shivers, Patrick Thomas, Todd Thompson, and Mark Wheeler.

 Great things in business are never done by one person.
 They're done by a team of people.

 Tomorrow, Tuesday, October 3rd, is National Techies Day.
 National Techies Day is observed annually on October 3rc and is a day to encourages students to consider a career in technology.
 The day was first established in 1998 to honor individuals in tech and promotes education and professions deeply interested in technology and seeing it move forward.
 To celebrate, honor and celebrate the individuals that keep our ever evolving and expanding technology running smoothly.
 Send a thank you note, buy a new gadget, or share your favorite techie with family, friend, and colleagues.
 What techie most inspires you?